giunz/dnscheck/README.md

 # dnscheck

 `dnscheck.py` performs bulk DNS and HTTP/HTTPS checks for a list of domains (or a single domain), saving structured results to `output.csv` and a detailed log to `scan_log.txt`.
+It also opens pages in a headless Chromium browser via Playwright to verify that sites can be reached.

 ## Features
 - Resolves A, CNAME, MX, and SOA records using Cloudflare DNS (`1.1.1.1`).
 - Follows full CNAME chains to improve CDN/cloud detection.
 - Performs HTTP and HTTPS requests with realistic headers.
+- Loads pages headlessly with Playwright to confirm site reachability and capture HTTP status/title.
 - Detects common WAFs, CDNs, and cloud providers via headers, cookies, and DNS data (including Azure SOA values such as `azuredns-hostmaster.microsoft.com`).
 - Processes domains concurrently with a progress bar.